-An “All of the Above” Energy Policy Concedes the Future June 10, 2011Posted by Michael Hoexter in Renewable Energy, Green Transport, Efficiency/Conservation, Energy Policy, Climate Policy.
+An “All of the Above” Energy Policy Concedes the Future June 10, 2011Posted by Michael Hoexter in Climate Policy, Efficiency/Conservation, Energy Policy, Green Transport, Renewable Energy.

 The dominant theme in President Obama’s 2011 State of the Union address was “winning the future”.
 As has become typical during Obama’s tenure in office, the speech and the metaphor selected seemed designed to avoid making a clear and decisive statement and to make peace with his Republican opponents.
 However if we take the President’s metaphor seriously, Obama’s energy policies seem more likely to continue conceding the future to other nations who are making real choices in the area of energy.
 Rather than take the initiative as he could as President, Obama has chosen in energy to make friends with almost every aspect of the energy industry, green and, in particular, brown.